syncfusion-content/javascript-docs/js/api/ejTreeView.md

-To unselect the node in the TreeView.
+To unselect a node in the TreeView.

 <table class="params">
 <thead>